Road improvements to Elvis Presley Boulevard delayed

-MEMPHIS, Tenn. -- Construction on a long, awaited road improvement project for Elvis Presley Boulevard has been delayed again.
+MEMPHIS, Tenn. -- Construction on a long-awaited road improvement project for Elvis Presley Boulevard has been delayed again.

 WREG uncovered a new bump in the road for the $35 million face lift.